-If you are here, you have accomplished your 7 days on Everest Base Camp Trek.
+If you are here, you have accomplished your 7-day trek to base camp.
 You would only have one mission left, to hike to Kalapattahar and watch the golden view of Everest, Lhotse, Makalu, and more.

 Gorak Shep, at an elevation of around 5200m, is mostly inhabited.
 It doesn't have many inhabitants, which doesn't mean that there are no tea houses at Gorak Shep.
 You can find a fine lodge here with basic facilities.
 You can even use high-speed internet nowadays.

-There is one thing that you need to be careful about: altitude sickness.
+There is one thing that you need to be careful about altitude sickness.
 Not only altitude sickness, but you should also be aware of the symptoms and remedies of acute mountain sickness.
 If you have prepared your body to adjust to this high altitude, you will face no problem in this kind of location.
-Being not careful about acclimatisation is very dangerous for an individual's health.
+Being not careful about acclimatization is very dangerous for an individual's health.

 You are just under the nose of Mount Everest at this point.
-You should enjoy the view and celebrate your achievement on this trek.
+You should enjoy the view and celebrate your achievements on this trek.

 Has anyone told you that the view of the Himalayas from the Kala Patthar viewpoint is breathtaking?

 It is a milestone for Everest Base Camp trekkers.
 This area is not a settlement area, but it's a ridge above the Gorak Shep.
-In the early morning, people on Everest Base Camp Helicopter Tour fly to Kala Patthar to enjoy the mesmerising views of Everest and other nearby peaks.
+In the early morning, people on the Helicopter Tour fly to Kala Patthar to enjoy the mesmerizing views of Everest and other nearby peaks.

 You can stay overnight in Gorak Shep and walk up to Kala Patthar the following early morning to see the exotic sunrise on Mount Everest.